-Quoting from my Artist Statement and Work Plan, submitted in May 2017:
+Artist Statement and Work Plan submitted May 2017

 I was awarded a paid semester leave from my adjunct teaching at the School of the Art Institute of Chicago (SAIC) in the first half of 2018, followed by a month in the late spring and early summer, in Krems, Austria, to continue my work performing, touring, publishing, and participation in conferences.
 My creative work and teaching concerns experimental improvised music and transmission art, with invented instruments, live performance, soundwalking, informed by acoustic ecology and soundscape approaches to sound, listening, and environment.

 One work sample submitted is an excerpt from a 14-minute piece created for the GO exhibition, currently on display at the Art Institute of Chicago, a fixed media audio work embodying the exhibition’s thematic focus, reflecting speed and technology in the 20th Century art.
 It is the latest among a body of works I have been making since I began working in sound more than 30 years ago.
 My other sample is a commentary published in the Journal of Radio and Audio Media (2015) about environmental sound and the annual World Listening Day event I have been promoting since 2010.